Select Page

 Reporting Household Changes to SSA

-Always notify the SSA as soon as household changes occur.
+Always notify your attorney as soon as household changes occur.
 Provide details about who moved in or out, income updates, and living arrangements.
-In SSDI Household Changes California cases, timely reporting prevents overpayments and ensures benefits remain accurate.
+Timely reporting prevents overpayments and ensures benefits remain accurate.

 How to Keep Records